-If you watch a lot of sports on television, then you have probably heard stories about walk-on players making the team against all odds and playing a major role in their team’s success.
-The media love to hone in on these feel-good “zero-to-hero” stories and people love to hear about them.
-At KPB, we like these stories, too; but, before you decide to try to walk-on at your dream school, we want to help you develop realistic expectations and fully understand what your walk-on opportunity means.
+If you consume a lot of sports content, then you’ve probably heard stories about walk-on players making the team against all odds and playing a major role in their team’s success.
+Media loves to hone in on these feel-good “zero-to-hero” stories and people love to hear about them.
+At KPB, we like these stories, too; but, before you attempt to walk-on at your dream school, we want to help you develop realistic expectations and fully understand what your walk-on opportunity means.
 In this article, we’ll help you figure out the questions you need to ask and the information you need to get to better understand your odds of making the team and having college success as a walk-on.

 Recruited Walk-On (no roster spot guarantee)